Under Construction (album)

 Under Construction is the fourth studio album by American rapper Missy Elliott, released by The Goldmind Inc. and Elektra Records on November 12, 2002, in the United States.
 The album was primarily produced by Timbaland, with additional production by Craig Brockman, Nisan Stewart, Errol "Poppi" McCalla and Elliott herself.

-The album debuted at number three on the US Billboard 200 chart, selling 359,000 copies in its first week.
+The album debuted at number three on the US Billboard 200 chart, selling 259,000 copies in its first week.
 It was also certified double platinum by the Recording Industry Association of America (RIAA).
 The album received Grammy Award nominations for Best Rap Album and Album of the Year.
 Elliott dedicated the album to Aaliyah (who had died on August 25, 2001) and to victims of the September 11 attacks.

-Controversy
+Singles

+"Work It" was released as the album's lead single on September 16, 2002.
+The single peaked at number 2 on the US Billboard Hot 100, staying at that position for ten weeks.
+As of 2023, "Work It" has sold over 3 million copies in the US alone.
+The official music video was directed by Dave Meyers.

+Under Constructions second and final official single was "Gossip Folks", which was released on December 9, 2002.
+Dave Meyers directed the video.
+"Gossip Folks" charted in 14 countries worldwide.

+"Back in the Day", featuring Jay-Z, was intended to be the album's third single.
+It was released in February 8, 2003, peaking at number 86 on the Billboard Hot R&B/Hip-Hop Singles & Tracks chart, but was scrapped as a single.

-The album's third single was intended to be a newly recorded remix of "Pussycat" with guest vocals by Janet Jackson and featuring Lil' Kim.
+Additionally, another contender to be the album's official third single, was a newly recorded remix of "Pussycat" with guest vocals by Janet Jackson and featuring Lil' Kim.
 Elliott's label felt the song was too explicit to release and plans were withdrawn.